3 Magic Ingredients for Donation-Driving Fundraisers

 - Keep the presentation program tight and short, and to the point.
 Stage it so that you get everyone’s attention.
 Make your case—the value you bring, the problems you solve and examples of how you solve them, the impact you’ve had, and the benefit to people and the community.
 Use interesting stories.
 Make sure it is emotional and compelling.

 Asking for financial support at an event needs to be handled in the right way.
 If event tickets are expensive and people have spent money on raffles or auction items, you risk appearing disingenuous.
 Major gifts should be secured in advance and announced during the event.
 If you have a call to action, it needs to be properly staged and not uncomfortable for the guests.

 At one recent event I attended, the organization did this exceptionally well.
 A number of major donors stood up to announce their significant support to the organization.
 They were thoughtfully recognized.
 Then, a very polished emcee took the stage and, through humor and compelling anecdotes, combined with live texting from cell phones, challenged attendees to reach a goal for the evening.
 No one was put on the spot or embarrassed.
 And the organization raised a lot of money.
 Needless to say, the anecdotes were powerful and the right people were in the room.
 Most importantly, it was fun and satisfying—people walked away knowing they had done a good thing.

-Finally, never lose site of the real purpose.
+Finally, never lose sight of the real purpose.
 The bottom line is not just raising money, but doing good.
-The money is not the end, it is the means to the end—positive impact on the lives of those you serve.
+The money is not the end, it is the means to the end—the positive impact on the lives of those you serve.